th-duvanel/spdmfuzzer/README.md

 If installing libraries and dependencies is not an issue for you, feel free to install locally on your machine.
 There is no need to execute anything with elevated privileges; simply grant execution permission to the bash script.

 It will run and check some dependencies on your system (not many), list them, and prompt for installation.
 To avoid the need to run sudo with a script, it does not install automatically.
-If you prefer not to run the script, below are the necessary dependencies and their versions.
+For double-check, below are the dependencies used in the program.

 You do not need to follow the specific version used.
 Preferably, use the latest version available in your system's package manager or use the automated tutorial in a container.